Francesca Bianchi

 Angelica Babei

 Angelica Babei was a research scientist at Dartmouth College in spring 2021.
 Her research interests include classical and Hilbert modular forms, the arithmetic of quaternion orders and orders in semisimple algebras, and explicit methods for these arithmetic objects.
+As of 2025, she is an Assistant Professor at Howard University.

 Andrew Booker